 Glass Jars for Chutney, Jam

 At the beginning of our preserving odyssey, we started collecting jars.
 We had clean and empty salsa jars, jars from curry sauces and all sorts.
 They all were weird and wonderful sizes and it didn’t bother us one little bit.
 However, when it came to making chutney and jam as gifts for the family for Christmas, we decided to splash out and buy some jars, we designed some jam jar labels and surprised everyone with our almost professional-looking homemade gifts!
 We decided to print out chutney jar labels, but you can easily get write on ones.
+These are the best jam jars with lids that we found – Buy them here

 A Glass Jar Lifter

 This for me was essential.
 I tried without it, by using a tea towel, but ended up making a mess and burning myself, this really is one of the most useful pieces of preserving equipment.
 We also use it when pickling beetroot.
+This set that includes glass lifters, a funnel and a glass jar opener is seriously good value, buy it now!

 A Wooden Spoon